-4.6 Application of GPU
+4.7 Application of GPU

 While the rectified linear neurons are applied and the convolution layers are defined, the learning algorithm developed for a deep neural network is still computational intensive.
 In the end, training a deep neural network and sometimes in the use of a deep neural network require the use of GPU(s).
 Application of (multiple) GPU becomes a critical factor.
+For a large-scale deep neural network, GPU might also be applied in application.